 I’ve been writing since I was 7 years old.
 Adventure tales, poems, and my absolute favourite, ghost stories.
 Stephen King was my muse, Edgar Allan Poe my hero and Margaret Atwood my addiction.
 Three authors that couldn’t be more opposite, yet had a profound effect on my writing and the way my imagination worked.
-Unfortunately, I never did much with my writing, and eventually, it fell to the wayside until much later in life.
+Unfortunately, I never did much with my writing, and eventually, when I had to start adulting at 18, it fell to the wayside until much later in life.

 I could say it was the passage of time, or the renewed desire for a creative outlet was what inspired me to refocus on this blog and hopefully, turn it into a successful aspect of my business, but it was really one main factor; Motherhood.

 My goal with this blog is many things.
-I want to have an honest conversation with my readers about the places I’ve been and the places I want to go.
 If I can inspire even one person to consider a destination, a life change, to ponder a new idea, or feel moved enough to strike up a conversation about something you’re passionate about, I’ll be able to sleep at night.
-I hope to one day support my family with this blog by sharing my knowledge as a travel professional, a traveller, a student of the arts, a new mom, a woman of colour, a Canadian, a fellow human being.
+I hope to one day support my family with this blog by sharing my knowledge as a travel professional, a traveller, a student of the arts, a new mom, a woman of colour, a Canadian, and a fellow human being.

 Thank you, from the bottom of my heart, and welcome to the Urban Xenophile.